Harem Camp!: Manga

 Written and illustrated by Yuuki HB, Harem Camp! began serialization on Suiseisha's ComicFesta website on June 13, 2021.
-Its chapters have been compiled into eight tankōbon volumes as of November 2025.
+Its chapters have been compiled into nine tankōbon volumes as of May 2026.

 The series' chapters are published in English on WWWave Corporation's Coolmic website.
 In October 2025, Seven Seas Entertainment announced that they had licensed the series for English publication beginning in October 2026.